zd3sf/esphome-docs/guides/contributing.rst

   .. note::

-      Referral links are not permitted unless they directly benefit the ESPHome project.
+      Referral links are only permitted if they provide a direct benefit to the ESPHome project.
-      This applies to all official ESPHome documentation or websites.
+      This policy applies to all official ESPHome documentation and websites.

 - **References**: To reference another document, use the ``:doc:`` and ``:ref:`` roles (references are set up globally and can be used between documents):